It’s a Sony…

 In this interactive installation the visitor finds a table with a cd player, color markers and blank cd’s.
 When the person plays the cd, the voice coming from the cd invites the person to listen to a song that will play, called “My brain”, by Morphine.
 While the song plays and the record spins, to draw on top of the cd with the markers.
 The CD player work's with the cover opened, caused by a manufacturing problem.
 This allows us to use the Cd’s at same time as a “canvas” and as a regular music CD.
 Once the visitor completes the artistic process and takes the aesthetic decisions and finishes the “masterpiece” she/he can decide to take it home or to place it next to other Cd’s colored by other people.

 This installation is also made as homage to musicians as Morphine, that through their hard work and passion, they allow people to create bonds around their music and sounds.
-It’s an example of how art an open platform, that can include as diverse people as we can have, without the need for a special talent or genius that only artist where supposed to have.
+It’s an example of how art an open platform, that can include as diverse people as we can have, without the need for a special talent or genius that only artists were supposed to have.